Introduction

 Impact on well-being and quality of life

-In addition to physical symptoms, this situation can have a negative impact on overall well-being and quality of life.
+Besides the physical symptoms, this situation can have a negative impact on overall well-being and quality of life.
 Pain and limited mobility can lead to feelings of frustration and stress.

 What are the signs of excess water in the knee and how to detect it?

 The signs include visible swelling, persistent pain, and stiffness.
-To detect this condition, careful observation of the symptoms and, if necessary, a medical consultation are recommended.
+To detect this condition, careful observation of symptoms and, if necessary, a medical consultation are recommended.

-III. the different forms of water excess in the knees
+III.
+The different forms of excess water in the knees

 Swollen knee